SkittyWitty/speech_recognition/README.md

 # Speaker Identification
+Project for Speech Processing 2023.
+Credit to Dr. Marie Roch for model generation code and project architecture.

 ## Background
 The King corpus is comprised of 51 male speakers recorded by The International Telephone Corporation in San Diego, CA and Nutley, NJ.